linuxfreak/libs867_group_assignment/README.md

 The Library Index System is designed to manage operations across multiple library branches, with a focus on Nigerian and African literature.
 The system provides:

-- **Multi-branch inventory management** across 13 branches in Lagos, Abuja, Kano, Port Harcourt, and Ibadan
+- **Multi-branch inventory management** across multiple branches in Lagos, Abuja, Kano, Port Harcourt, and Ibadan
 - **Subject-based classification** supporting hierarchical categorisation
 - **Comprehensive circulation tracking** with automated fine calculation
 - **Integrated payment processing** for membership fees and fines